vjbollavarapu/modulyn-community/DEVELOPER_ONBOARDING.md

 # Developer Onboarding Guide

-Welcome to the TidyGen ERP project!
+Welcome to the Modulyn ERP project!
 This guide will help you get up and running with the development environment.

 ## Prerequisites